 In addition to writing, Lindorff is a folk musician (guitar, washtub bass and saw).
 You can hear some of his songs on his myspace page

 A Vietnam War veteran, for decades John has been an active member of Veterans For Peace.
 For 11 years, serving as president of the Philadelphia VFP chapter.
-He has taught documentary photography at Widener and Drexel Universities and for over a decade has taught creative writing to inmates in the Philadelphia Prison.
+He has taught documentary photography at Widener and Drexel Universities and for nearly two decades has taught creative writing to inmates in the Philadelphia prison system.

 While not yet quite old enough to collect Social Security, Linn Washington Jr. has been in the news business long enough to have seen both the introduction of computers into newsrooms and the current strangling of the news media unleashed not by the rise of the Internet but largely from greedy investors whose snatching of financial resources from profit-generating news operations has crippled news gathering.